zoffixznet/r/README.md

 update-perl6
 ```

 You're now all set!
-To upgrade to latest development commit of Rakudo, simply
+To upgrade to latest stable release of Rakudo, simply
 run `update-perl6` in your shell and wait for the build process to complete.
 It takes a dozen minutes and needs about of 1.4GB of RAM (swap will work too).
 You may want to [install module manager](#module-manager) next.